Technology

 Our guide to cutting your energy costs will help you to see where and how you can make changes to save money, no matter what type of heating system you have.

+*(Calculated using the average price of LPG across the UK in October 2017; sourced by Sutherland Tables, which collects domestic-fuel pricing data.
+The cost per kWh in pence was then multiplied by the amount of kWh a medium gas-energy user consumes on average in a year [12,000 kWh], as calculated by Ofgem.)

-You can also use our free, independent energy switching service, Which?
+You can also use our free, independent energy-switching service, Which?
 Switch, to see how much you can save.
-Click to compare energy prices.
+Click to compare electricity prices.

 Pros of LPG central heating

 LPG is a highly efficient fuel, so you get a good return on every unit of energy.
-Modern condensing boilers, which use hot flue gases that are wasted in a standard boiler, now achieve efficiencies of 90% and more.
+But modern condensing boilers, which use hot flue gases that are wasted in a standard boiler, now achieve efficiencies of 90% and more.

 Replacing a standard LPG boiler with a highly efficient modern condensing boiler is a relatively straightforward job.
 Make sure you get a reliable boiler - we reveal the most reliable brands, according to boiler owners and trusted heating engineers, in our boiler reviews.